algorand/go-algorand/data/transactions/logic/README.md

  * Top-level transactions that are not application calls also make resources available to group-level resource sharing.
-The following resources are made available other transaction types.
+The following resources are made available by other transaction types.

      1. `pay` - `txn.Sender`, `txn.Receiver`, and
-        `txn.CloseRemainderTo` (if set)
+        `txn.CloseRemainderTo` (if set).

      1. `keyreg` - `txn.Sender`